Chart Color Schemes

 Population

-Acton lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends
+Acton lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the Acton (ACT) statistical area (Lv2)'s population is estimated at around 3,279 as of Nov 2025.
-This reflects an increase of 431 people (15.1%) since the 2021 Census, which reported a population of 2,848 people.
-The change is inferred from the resident population of 3,279, estimated by AreaSearch following examination of the latest ERP data release by the ABS on June 2024 and address validation since the Census date.
-This level of population equates to a density ratio of 544 persons per square kilometer, providing significant space per person and potential room for further development.
-The Acton (ACT) (SA2)'s 15.1% growth since the 2021 census exceeded the state's 6.4%, along with the SA4 region, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration, which was essentially the sole driver of population gains during recent periods.
+Acton's population is estimated at around 3,279 as of Feb 2026.
+This reflects an increase of 431 people since the 2021 Census, which reported a population of 2,848 people.
+The change is inferred from AreaSearch's estimate following examination of the latest ERP data release by the ABS in June 2024 and address validation since the Census date.
+This level of population equates to a density ratio of 544 persons per square kilometer.
+Acton's growth of 15.1% since the 2021 census exceeded the state's growth of 6.7%.
+Population growth was primarily driven by overseas migration.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, age group growth rates from the ACT Government's SA2 area projections, with 2022 as a base, are adopted.
-Looking at population projections moving forward, a significant population increase in the top quartile of national areas is forecast, with the Acton (ACT) (SA2) expected to grow by 1,094 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 33.4% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, age group growth rates from the ACT Government's SA2 area projections are adopted, using 2022 as a base.
+Forecasts indicate significant population increase, with the suburb expected to grow by 1,094 persons to 2041, reflecting an increase of 33.4% in total over the 17 years.

 Frequently Asked Questions - Population